 UK Stop Smoking Services may offer the highest caliber government sponsored cessation services of any nation.
 Services include free individual or group counseling and support.
-Table 6 at PDF page 12 of a just released study analyzing program performance shows that at 4 weeks after starting varenicline treatment, that 63% of varenicline users were still not smoking as compared to 51% who quit without using any quitting product, and 48% using nicotine replacement products (NRT) such as the nicotine patch, gum or lozenge.
+Figure 4.2 on PDF page 49 of a just released study analyzing program performance shows that at 4 weeks after starting varenicline treatment, that 63% of varenicline users were still not smoking as compared to 51% who quit without using any quitting product, and 48% using nicotine replacement products (NRT) such as the nicotine patch, gum or lozenge.

 Keep in mind that these are 4 week results, that both varenicline and NRT users still face another 4-8 weeks of treatment before trying to adjust to living and functioning with natural brain dopamine levels.
 The only long-term UK program evidence, an April 2005 study, did not include varenicline.
 But bringing together all real-world data we have so far provides a rough sense of how Chantix quitters might compare at the 1 year mark in head-to-head competition with supported and counseled cold turkey quitters.
 It found that while 25.5% of those quitting without using any pharmacology were still not smoking at one year, only 15.2% of NRT quitters and 14.4% of bupropion (Zyban) quitters were still not smoking.